maxieds/AndroidFilePickerLight/README.md

      we can call ``getType(colIndex)`` to figure out whether the contents are: string / plaintext data (like with ``FIELD_TYPE_STRING``) or stored as binary data that can be read out in byte arrays (e.g., for `FIELD_TYPE_BLOB`).

+#### Some small bits of clarity on why the new storage access changes are, well, so unavailable at the moment:

+In the event that anyone has made it to these lines at the bottom of this lengthy unfinished documentation prospectus, I have a few words to empathize with others on the net that have expressed confusion working with these new Android 10-11+ APIs and their pathological file system access restrictions.
+I do not believe that this offering from the Android API is a refined, well thought out masterpiece that requires careful attention to appreciate and understand.
+Rather, it is apparent (to me) that the file provide frameworks and the SAF requirements form an unholy and massively *crappy* specification to deal with.
+It is difficult and cumbersome even to perform the most routine file operations now.
+The documentation from Google on their GitHub sources profile is most underwhelming and not demonstrative of how to actually use these changes to their API.
+Granted, I am not in a lighthearted moode having slogged over rudimentary concepts like this for hours today.
+But this is a poor offering for a platform that is so easy to get off the ground and working lierally in hours!
+WTF, Google, et tu with my standard advanced integrated Java support for Unix and System V fare?
+This blows. :scream: :scream: :scream: